-Jack Ross is targeting regular European football and silverware as he insisted he's at Hibs for the long haul.
+Jack Ross targeting European football and trophies as he insists he's at Hibs for the long haul

 Speaking today for the first time since succeeding Paul Heckingbottom in the Hibs hot seat, Ross laid out his short and long-term goals for the Capital club, telling Sky Sports: "Obviously the short-term target is to climb the league.

 "The position we are in at the moment, we want to improve upon that and if we can get there and improve that by at least the end of this calendar year, then it gives us a platform for a more successful second half of the season.